Polycystic Ovary Syndrome

 The exact cause of PCOS is unknown, but it often runs in families.
 It's related to abnormal hormone levels in the body, including high levels of insulin.
 Insulin is a hormone that controls sugar levels in the body.

+Many women with PCOS are resistant to the action of insulin in their body and produce higher levels of insulin to overcome this.
 This contributes to the increased production and activity of hormones like testosterone.
 Being overweight or obese also increases the amount of insulin your body produces.

 Treating polycystic ovary syndrome (PCOS)